 Noble Living, Noble Caring and Noble Dying describes the outlook we can bring to our human experience.

 Most of us will receive care and give care to others at some point in our lives.
 And all of us will die.
 How do we care for the present moment?
 Welcoming everything, pushing away nothing?
-A complete acceptance and openness to all situation, emotions, and people.
-Experiencing everything including birth, old age, sickness and death.
+A complete acceptance and openness to all situations, emotions, and people.
+Experiencing everything including birth, old age, sickness, and death.